-A new technical standard requires that prescribed generating systems connecting to the South Australian distribution network are capable of being export limited and for export limits to be updated remotely.
+A pair of new technical standards will require that prescribed generating systems connecting to the South Australian distribution network are capable of being dynamically export limited and for export limits to be updated remotely.

-The standard which is in effect as of 28 September 2020 requires that the owner or operator of an electricity generating plant that will be installed on the South Australia distribution network ensures that the inverter is remote communications capable.
+A standard which came into effect as of 28 September 2020 requires that the owner or operator of an electricity generating plant that will be installed on the South Australia distribution network ensure that the inverter is remote communications capable.

-Details of the communication capabilities required of inverters are provided in the Technical Regulator guideline on remote communications capabilities for inverters ().
+Details of the communication capabilities required of inverters are provided in the Technical Regulator Guidelines - Distributed Energy Resources (PDF, 2.7 MB)

 For further information regarding the regulatory changes for smarter homes please contact the Office of the Technical Regulator: